kyleerhabor/kyleerhabor/README.md

 student pursuing a software engineering career.

 I develop mobile applications, front & backend systems, command-line applications, bots, and more.
-I've worked on numerous projects, more of which are private, archived, or deleted.
-I predominantly work with systems programming languages (e.g. Rust & Swift) and occasionally contribute to open-source software.
+I've worked on numerous projects, most of which are private, archived, or no longer exist.
+I predominantly work with systems and functional programming languages (Clojure, Rust, Swift, etc.) and occasionally contribute to open-source software.

 If you'd like to contact me, feel free to send me an email.